Market Preservation Act Information

 The law requires you and your family to have Minimum Essential Coverage (MEC) throughout the year, qualify for an exemption, or remit an SRP when you file your New Jersey Income Tax return.

 New Jersey grants exemptions if you have a short gap in coverage, when premiums are unaffordable, or for other reasons listed on the Exemptions Page.
 Individuals who are not required to file a New Jersey Income Tax return are automatically exempt from the SRP and don’t have to file for an exemption.

-Most basic health coverage satisfies the requirement, including insurance plans through an employer, Medicare, Medicaid, the Children's Health Insurance Program (CHIP), NJ FamilyCare, or another source that provides MEC.
-However, employer plans that provide only limited benefits – like vision or dental – do not.
-If you are not sure, ask your health plan provider.
-Visit the Healthcare Marketplace at HealthCare.gov for more qualifying coverage information or for information to help you get covered.
+Most basic health coverage satisfies State requirements, including insurance plans through an employer, Medicare, Medicaid, the Children's Health Insurance Program (CHIP), and NJ FamilyCare.
+Plans that provide only limited benefits – such as vision or dental plans – do not.
+If you are not sure if your coverage qualifies as Minimum Essential Coverage, ask your health plan provider.

 The following types of health coverage satisfy the coverage requirement: